 In October 2007, Sacha became a doctoral student at the University of Oxford, earning the D.Phil. degree in August 2011.
 His research at Oxford took place in the Institute of Biomedical Engineering with Prof. Constantin-C. Coussios, and focused on developing enhanced methods of monitoring damage in cells and tissues during ablation by High-Intensity Focussed Ultrasound (HIFU).

 Shortly after completing his doctoral studies, Sacha moved to Columbia University and joined the laboratory as a postdoctoral research scientist.
-Since September 2011, he has been working on the pulse wave imaging and harmonic motion imaging projects.
+Since September 2011, he has been working on the pulse wave imaging project.

 To obtain a bibliography of all of Dr. Nandlall's publications, click here to download the complete list (in BibTeX format).